| Title |

 2 March 2025 |

 TLDR: A timeline overview of Huawei.
-Talks *a lot* about hard work and
+Talks *a lot* about hard work

-company anymore.
+"grind" for the company anymore.

 |

-A Very Short Introduction: The Brain |
+| A Very Short Introduction: The Brain |

 Science |